|

 During

-the mid-60's, he toured Europe and recorded for Monument and ABC/Dunhill, among
+the mid-60's, Alexander toured Europe and recorded for Sound Stage 7 (a Monument subsidiary) and ABC/Dunhill, among

 others.
 Reportedly, he was disillusioned by his ordeal with fame, and his behavior

 became erratic.
-He attempted a comeback on Warner Brothers in 1972 with Rainbow
+He attempted a comeback on Warner Brothers in 1972 with Arthur Alexander, an accomplished southern soul workout (later reissued as Rainbow

 the debut recording of Dennis Linde's "Burning Love" (which Elvis

-rode to glory a few months later), it sold poorly.
-Alexander's last chart hit
+Presley rode to glory a few months later), it sold poorly.
+Alexander cut his last chart hits

 had dropped out of sight completely.